react-static/react-static/README.md

 <br>
 <br>

-> You are viewring the docs for v7 of React Static.
-You can browse all historical versions via Github banches!
+> You are viewing the docs for v7 of React Static.
+You can browse all historical versions via Github branches!

 # React Static